 In this second step the model incorporates a delegation scheme in which experts may choose to delegate into other experts (typically experts from their neighbourhood, with similar opinions).
-To allow that, we define $t^h \in$ $\{1,\ldots,m\} \cup \emptyset$ as the expert in which $\tilde{e}^h$ delegates.
-Note that as experts may choose not to delegate, it is possible to have $t^h = \emptyset$ .
+To allow that, we define $t^h \in \{1, \ldots, m\} \cup \emptyset$ as the expert in which \tilde{e}^h delegates.
+Note that as experts may choose not to delegate, it is possible to have $t^h = \emptyset$.
 Thus, in this phase each expert that thinks that he will not be able to continue in the consensus process, instead of just leaving the process, can choose another expert and delegate on him.
 When an expert delegates on another expert, he will not be required to update his preferences to improve the consensus level.

-As experts may delegate in other experts that have already delegated, this scheme produces a tree structure among the set of experts.
-This tree structure conforms a kind of trust network in which some transitivity conditions are applied: if an expert $\tilde{e}^h$ delegates in an expert $\tilde{e}^k$ and $\tilde{e}^k$ delegates in $\tilde{e}^j$ the situation would be similar as if both $\tilde{e}^h$ and $\tilde{e}^k$ would have delegated in $\tilde{e}^j$ .
+In figure 3 we have depicted a group of experts in which some of them have delegated into other experts.
+Note that the two experts on the right have not delegated in any other expert and have neither been chosen by other experts to delegate in them.
+In the figure we can also see how some experts have delegated over experts that have already delegated in another one, thus creating a tree structure.
+This tree structure conforms a kind of trust network in which some transitivity conditions are applied: if an expert \tilde{e}^h delegates in an expert \tilde{e}^k and \tilde{e}^k delegates in \tilde{e}^j the situation would be similar as if both \tilde{e}^h and \tilde{e}^k would have delegated in \tilde{e}^j .
 Note that the model should avoid cicles in the trust network.
 If an expert ask to delegate in another one and this delegation would produce a cicle in the trust network the system should alert him about this situation and ask him to reconsider his decision by delegating over a different expert or simply by not delegating.